-Japan is a country deep rooted in tradition but one that also lives on the cutting edge of the future and technology.
-If you are looking for cheap family vacations in Japan 2016, you have come to the right place.
+Japan is a country deep-rooted in tradition but one that also lives on the cutting edge of the future and technology.
+If you are looking for cheap family vacations in Japan, you have come to the right place.

 Japan is unique in many ways because here tradition and change go hand in hand.

 If I say Japan is a world apart I couldn’t be wrong.
-In spite of facing tremendous loss during the second World War, Japan emerged from its ashes like a Phoenix and now it is one of the leading countries in every field.
+Despite facing tremendous loss during the Second World War, Japan emerged from its ashes like a Phoenix and now it is one of the leading countries in every field.
 Whether it is technology, sports, culture, or tourism.

-If you want to have some out-worldly experience in 2016, I would insist you plan a family holiday in Japan.
-The spirit of Japan is warm and incredibly welcoming and if you are looking for something different you will surly find it here.
+If you want to have some out-worldly experience, I would insist you plan a family holiday in Japan.
+The spirit of Japan is warm and incredibly welcoming and if you are looking for something different you will surely find it here.

-More reasons on why you should take a cheap family vacation to Japan in 2016.
+More reasons on why you should take a cheap family vacation to Japan.

 Food in Japan